silvercircle/silvercircle.github.io/_got-theories/got-theories-tyrion.md

 > you are no son of mine

-... were the last words of the gravely wounded Tywin Lannister addressed to his son who just planted multiple crossbow bolts into Tywin's chest.
+... were the last words of the gravely wounded Tywin Lannister, addressing his son who just planted multiple crossbow bolts into his father's chest.

 #### So does that mean anything, and if yes, what?